hhzl/Cuis-Add-Ons/README.md

 Compatibility
 -------------

 This is for Cuis 4.1.
-Not yet tested for 4.2.
-Needs to be moved.
+Update to 4.2 in progress.

+Updated and tested in 4.2

+- Add-Ons-LayoutDemo
+- Add-Ons-Timer

+To install do

+    Feature require: 'Add-Ons-LayoutDemo'.
+    Feature require: 'Add-Ons-Timer'.